April 10, 2025

 Stage IV lung cancer: Advanced lung cancer has spread (metastasized) to other parts of the body.
 Symptoms may include fatigue, unexplained weight loss, bone pain, neurological symptoms, and breathing difficulties.

-Because lung cancer often develops without early symptoms, understanding an acting on your risk factors is critical.
-Smoking significantly elevates the risk and exposure to secondhand smoke, radon gas, and air pollution also contribute.
-A family history of lung cancer further increases susceptibility.
-Understanding these risk factors can empower you to be vigilant, especially if you fall into high-risk categories.
-Let’s take a closer look at each of these risk factors.
+Because lung cancer often develops without early symptoms, understanding and acting on your risk factors is critical.
+Let's take a closer look at each of these risk factors.

 Smoking